-- Knowing if your catheter is too small: For male or female catheters that may be too small, you may experience spillage, or urine flowing outside of the tube.
+- Is your catheter too small?
+For male or female catheters that may be too small, you may experience spillage, or urine flowing outside of the tube.

-- Knowing if your catheter is too big: For male or female catheters that are too big for your urethra, you may experience discomfort or pain.
+- Is your catheter too big?
+For male or female catheters that are too big for your urethra, you may experience discomfort or pain.

 If you feel that your catheter is too small or too big, speak with your doctor.
 You and your healthcare professional can determine together what size and length catheter may best suit your individual needs.
 Your doctor should take into consideration your preferences as well as your particular anatomy.

 Male and female anatomies require different length catheters as the male urethra is longer than the female urethra.
 However, some women prefer a longer catheter.
 Your healthcare provider will help you decide the right size and length catheter for you.